aliarmgnuygun/LibraryManagementSystem/README.md

 * Access tokens expire in 1 day
 * Refresh tokens expire in 7 days
 * Role-based authorization with two roles: USER and LIBRARIAN
+* Change password functionality for users and librarians

 ## Installation and Running